saeloun/miru-web/docs/docs/contributing-guide/component-library/switch.md

 ---
 id: switch
 title: Switch
+description:
+  Toggle between two states, typically representing an on/off or true/false choice
 ---

 The Switch component is an UI element that allows users to toggle between two